 Other popular stimulants in pre-workouts include theobromine, yohimbine, and ginseng.

-Advanced pre-workouts these days are going beyond stimulants to provide brain boosters known as nootropics — which can help with motivation, stress resistance, and other aspects of training.
+In addition, advanced pre-workouts these days are going beyond stimulants to provide brain boosters known as nootropics — which can help with motivation, stress resistance, and other aspects of training.
 More on the Best Nootropic Brain Supplements

 Maximizing blood flow to muscles